autotelik/datashift/README.md

 ```ruby
 Category.where("reference IN (?)", [category_001,category_002,category_003])
 ```
-`

 The resulting DB objects, will be assigned to the Project.categories

 When specify has_many relationships multiple file columns can also be used.
 The following would lead to exactly the same end result, as the first example.

-N.B You can specify different lookup fields in different columns or cells.

 project name | categories  | categories
 --- | ---  | ---